GabrielaVidal7/YOLO_training/README.md

 </div>

 ## About The Project
-This repository contains all dataset used to train and test YOLO v7 Neural Network for Transpetro project.
+This repository contains all dataset used to train and test YOLO v7 Neural Network for a project.
 It also contains the weights calculated by YOLO v7 using these datasets.

 ## Results